 Peter Welby, Managing Editor

-Peter Welby is the Centre's Managing Editor.
-Focusing on the Middle East and North Africa, he has written for Prospect, Newsweek, the Washington Examiner, the Spectator and the Independent, and his research has been featured in the Daily Beast.
-He has also appeared on the Huffington Post web channel HuffPost Live.
+Peter is responsible for managing the centre's publications.
+Focusing on the Middle East and North Africa, he also co-authored our recent report Inside the Jihadi Mind: Understanding Ideology and Propaganda, and his research has been featured in the Daily Beast.
+He has written for Prospect, Newsweek, the Washington Examiner, The Spectator, and The Independent; and has appeared on HuffPost Live.

 See Peter's articles for CRG here.